 This is the kind of ride I was born to strap myself to the mast for.

-Some parents of this age will develop a reflex ~ a gesture so subtle and automatic that we won’t even realize it has become our modern form of Prayer, our way of reading the tea leaves.
-We will turn to Google Search and its prophets for our parenting answers…advice…and security.
+Some parents of this age will develop a reflex ~ a gesture so subtle and automatic that we won’t even realize it has become our modern form of prayer, our way of reading the tea leaves.
+We will turn to the Google search bar and its prophets for our parenting answers and remedies.

 But there are those like Jennifer Senior who will go where the real grappling is.
 Go and carve up some fresh ground.

-and I am good at what I do.
+I know these few acres quite well by now, and can boldly proclaim I am good at what I do.

 as if by Magic.